Government Grants & Tax Credits

 Multigenerational Home Renovation Tax Credit (MHRTC)

-Who qualifies: Creating a secondary suite for a senior (65+) or adult with a disability in a family member's home.
+Who qualifies: Building a self-contained secondary suite for a senior (65+) or adult with a disability to live with family.

 Provincial

-Who qualifies: Low-to-moderate income homeowners in Ontario.
-Income thresholds vary by household size and region.
+Who qualifies: Low-to-moderate income homeowners in Ottawa.
+Income and asset tested by the City of Ottawa.

 Provincial